meetdheeraj/reactassignment/README.md

 3. Move to the appropriate directory: cd code-realm-react.

-4. Run `yarn` in order to install dependencies.
+4. Run `npm install` in order to install dependencies.

 5. At this point you can run `npm start` to see the example app at http://localhost:3000.